-If you filed this complaint with another agency or organization, please give the name of the agency: Describe the event(s) that you feel constitute discriminatory harassment.
-Include date(s) of events, time(s), place, and persons involved-including any non-HESO employees.
+If you filed this complaint with another agency agency: or organization, please give the name of the Describe the event(s) that you feel constitute di events, time(s), place, and persons involved- ir additional sheets if necessary.)
+Additional information on your complaint you investigating this complaint.
+(Attach additiona investigating this complaint.
+(Attach additiona i sheets if necessary.)
+Names of Other Witnesses: (include names, work address if different than HESO, telephone number if different than work phone at HESO).
 (Attach additional sheets if necessary.)
-Additional information on your complaint you t investigating this complaint.
-(Attach additional Names of Other Witnesses: (include names, wo number if different than work phone at HESO). · · · · · · · · · · · · · · · · · · · I hereby certify that the information I have provided in this complaint is true, correct, and complete to the best of my knowledge and belief.
-Complainant's Signature: Date: Affirmative Action Officer's Signature: Date:
+I hereby certify that the information I have prove complete to the best of my knowledge and belief Complainant's Signature: Date: Affirmative Action Officer's Signature: Date: